 The Nintendo Switch is one of the most versatile consoles ever right out of the box.
-You can play it handheld, in desktop mode, or attach it to your TV, and use several different controller setups.
-Still, a couple of years after its release, you may be wishing you could configure your console even more to your liking.
-Well, that’s what these Switch accessories are meant to solve.
-Whether you want a new controller, a way to keep your console charged on the go, or a way to keep it safe while you’re traveling, our list of the best Nintendo Switch accessories has you covered.
+You can play it handheld, in desktop mode, attach it to your TV, and use several controller setups.
+A few years after its release, you may be wishing you could configure your console even more to your liking.
+That’s what these Switch accessories are for.
+Whether you want a new controller, a way to keep your console charged on the go, or a way to keep it safe while traveling, our list of the best Nintendo Switch accessories has you covered.

 There’s a lot to love about the Nintendo Switch, but playing with an individual Joy-Con isn’t one of them.
-Not a lot of games use this setup to begin with, but when they do, it can be downright painful.
+Not many games use this setup, but it can be downright painful when they do.
 FastSnail Joy-Con Grips can’t fix the Joy-Con’s awkward button placement, but they should at least keep you from getting hand cramps trying to hold a dinky controller.
 They also come in multiple colors, so you can have a set that matches whatever color Joy-Cons you have.

 No third-party controller quite matches everything the official Switch controller has to offer, but the PowerA Enhanced Wireless Controller gets pretty close.
 It looks and feels close enough to the official controller that you’ll hardly notice the difference, and comes with motion control, plus two programmable buttons that you can discreetly use to help you whoop your friends at Smash Bros.
 The only real drawback is that it doesn’t include vibration feedback, and it runs off of AA batteries instead of being rechargeable.
 Still, for $15-20 less than a first-party control, it’s well worth it.